DLacerdadev/OpusRental/replit.md

 - **Financial Records**: Aggregated monthly financial performance data

 **Key Relationships**
-- One-to-one mapping between shares and trailers (each share = one trailer)
+- Many-to-one mapping between shares and trailers (multiple shares can reference one trailer)
 - Many-to-one relationship between shares and users (investor portfolios)
+- Each trailer can have N shares (defined by totalShares field, default: 1)
 - Historical tracking of payments, locations, and audit events

 ### API Structure